 Foster’s new book Closed Ranks: The Whitehurst Case in Post-Civil Rights Montgomery has been released and is available from Amazon, Target, Walmart, Books A Million, Barnes & Noble, and other national and local retailers.
+The book is also available in a Kindle edition.

 Upcoming events (all open to the public):